Join YPT into a complete foray of the Caucasus! Allow our tour to take you from the centres of Shia culture and progressively into Soviet memorabilia.

 Nakhchivan was one of the first regions of the former USSR to claim independence, shortly after this the Nagorno-Karabakh War between Azerbaijan and Armenia erupted and killed tens of thousands of people.
 During this war, Nakhchivan was blockaded and in order to survive, this isolated exclave was forced to become very self-reliant.
-Inside this little known, landlocked republic are many incredible sights from ancient mosques, Madrassas and Soviet relics to awe-inspiring natural scenery and the tomb of Noah.
+Inside this little known, landlocked republic has many incredible sights from ancient mosques, Madrassas and Soviet relics to awe-inspiring natural scenery and the tomb of Noah.

 From Nakhchivan, we’ll be taking a very seldom done road-trip from the exclave to the neighbouring country of Iran, going all the way to its capital – Tehran.